financial support, performance opportunities, and artist networking

 Members can apply for between £250 and £1000, which can support public programmes (performances, workshops, discussions etc), participatory projects ‘first steps’, developing Member-led models, and/or personal experimentation.

 Applicants are asked to complete a short proposal form.
 After receiving applications, a panel consisting of CDS staff and Members meet to select proposals.
 All applicants are informed of the panel’s decision and given some feedback on their application.

 The latest round of applications closed in December 2019.
 There will be more rounds in the future.
-More information can be found in the Allottment Guidelines:

 Future Fridays is our twice-yearly programme of new work led by Chisenhale Dance Members.
 We see it as a context where Members can take risks and share new ideas in front of a casual, supportive audience.
 The work shown is usually either in the early stages of development, or on its first outing as a completed work.

 This project is currently in hiatus following the COVID-19 pandemic.
 We are in the process of reviewing the opportunities CDS offers to support artist-members, and hope to resume a performance programme for Members soon.